 The alternative sources of energy I like best is the bio gas generation from manure, crop residue and human waste.
 Back about 2008 I built a biogas digester and housed it but upon getting leukemia I was unable to complete the project and I sold the property but kept the tank should I again be able to fulfill the biogas digester idea in the future.
 My design was good and should work fine for many things.
 As is demonstrated in Ukraine having a biodigester producing bio gas would power a heater or stove making large scale destruction of utilities less vulnerable.
 Also composting can produce heat using manure and organic matter.
 This is an area I have not been able to fully exploit.
 This is an excellent way to use our human manure which will produce methane to heat our homes.

 I am moving towards less fossil fuels used in our transportation, and farming use.
-I am moving towards only pressing the oils that we have on the farm and mill the flour from our own crops.
-Last years sunflower seeds 2022 fell short so I did order some organic sunflower seeds from our organic sunflower supplier but next year I intend to only press our own sunflowers and if there are no sunflowers there is no oil.
+I only press the oils that we have on the farm and mill the flour from our own crops.
+The sunflower seeds of 2022 fell short so I did order some organic sunflower seeds from our organic sunflower supplier but for 2023 year I intend to only press our own sunflowers and if there are no sunflowers there is no oil.
 Flax is the other crop we have difficulty growing on our farm and I am hoping to replace flax with camelina, although I have a plan to frost seed flax in an effort give it a try as I have with the camelina.
 Learning to produce crops in our specific area and climate is important.

 And last we should not forget to eat healthy as this might have been the one factor that helped me recover from leukemia.